 Manual configuration instructions

 - Make sure that the collar is on your dog during the configuration process.
-The collar performs differently when on your dog versus in your hand, so the configuration will be more effective when your dog is wearing the collar.
+The collar performs differently when on your dog versus in your hand, so the configuration is more effective when your dog is wearing the collar.
+As usual, make sure your pup is wearing the Halo in the right orientation when putting it on.

 - In the Halo App, tap Settings then My Collars